JetBrains/kotlin-web-site/pages/docs/tutorials/coroutines/debug-flow-with-idea.md

 The tutorial assumes you have prior knowledge of the [coroutines](https://kotlinlang.org/docs/reference/coroutines/coroutines-guide.html) and [Kotlin Flow](https://kotlinlang.org/docs/reference/coroutines/flow.html#flows) concepts.

-> Debugging works for versions 1.3.8 or later of `kotlinx-coroutines-core`.
+> Debugging works for `kotlinx-coroutines-core` version 1.3.8 or later.
 {:.note}

-## Create Kotlin Flow
+## Create a Kotlin flow

-Create Kotlin [Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/flow.html) with both slow emitter and collector:
+Create a Kotlin [flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/flow.html) with a slow emitter and a slow collector:

 1. Open a Kotlin project in IntelliJ IDEA.
 If you don't have a project, [create one](/docs/tutorials/jvm-get-started.html#create-an-application).